dylanlott/vedh/docs/research/deck-provider-feasibility.md

 `https://archidekt.com/terms` in a real browser and read it before `DECK_PROVIDER_ENABLED` is turned on for `archidekt.com` in any real deployment.
 This precondition is recorded here, not resolved here.

+Put next to the rest of the enabling checklist: setting `DECK_PROVIDER_ALLOWED_HOSTS` to include `archidekt.com` and setting `DECK_PROVIDER_ENABLED=true` are necessary but not sufficient — the ToS read above is a third, human-only precondition alongside them, not a step either environment variable can satisfy.
+See `.planning/phases/01-measured-deck-import-foundation/COVERAGE.md`, "Operator setup," for the full three-step checklist in one place.